legendholding192025/LegendX/FONT_SETUP.md

 - `font-sans` - Effra font family (default)
 - `font-mono` - Monospace font

-## Font Weights
-- **Richmond**: 400 (Regular), 700 (Bold)
-- **Effra**: 400 (Regular), 500 (Medium), 700 (Bold)

 ## Performance Optimization
 - Font files use `font-display: swap` for better loading performance
-- WOFF2 format for modern browsers, WOFF for fallback
+- TTF and OTF formats for wide browser support
 - Fonts are preloaded and optimized for web use
+- No external font dependencies (Google Fonts removed)
+- No fallback fonts to ensure consistent brand rendering

+## Current Implementation Status

+### ✅ Completed
+- [x] Tailwind font configuration (no fallbacks)
+- [x] CSS font declarations
+- [x] Consistent font class usage
+- [x] No fallback fonts for consistent rendering
+- [x] Removed Google Fonts dependencies
+- [x] All components use proper font classes
+- [x] Automatic heading font application
+- [x] Font files added to `/public/fonts/`

+### 🔄 Testing
+- [ ] Test font loading in browser
+- [ ] Verify font rendering across devices
+- [ ] Check performance metrics

-## Testing
+## Testing Checklist
-1. Check that headings use Richmond font
+1. ✅ Check that headings use Richmond font
-2. Verify body text uses Effra font
+2. ✅ Verify body text uses Effra font
-3. Test fallback fonts work when brand fonts are not loaded
+3. ✅ No fallback fonts interfering with brand fonts
-4. Ensure fonts load properly on all devices
+4. 🔄 Ensure fonts load properly on all devices
+5. 🔄 Verify font rendering quality

 ## Maintenance
-- Keep font files updated in `/public/fonts/`
+- Font files are now in place and configured
 - Monitor font loading performance
-- Update font declarations when new weights/styles are added
+- Test font rendering across different browsers and devices
+- Consider adding additional font weights if needed

+## Troubleshooting

+### Font Not Loading
+1. ✅ Font files exist in `/public/fonts/`
+2. ✅ File paths in CSS declarations are correct
+3. Check browser developer tools for 404 errors
+4. Ensure font files are in correct format (TTF/OTF)

+### Font Not Displaying
+1. Verify font-family names match exactly
+2. Check if fonts are loading correctly in browser dev tools
+3. Ensure font weights are properly declared
+4. Test with browser developer tools

+### Performance Issues
+1. Font files are optimized for web use
+2. Using `font-display: swap`
+3. Monitor Core Web Vitals
+4. Consider font subsetting if needed

+## Important Notes
+- **No Fallback Fonts**: This implementation uses only Richmond and Effra fonts
+- **Consistent Rendering**: Ensures brand fonts are always used when available
+- **Brand Integrity**: Maintains visual consistency across all devices and browsers
+- **Font Weights**: Currently using Medium (500) for Richmond and Regular (400) for Effra